August 27, 2020

 Head of SAP Customer Experience Competency Center, Solution Architect

 Today connected shoppers share their opinions about brands publicly in real time, evolving into active brand ambassadors.
 According to KPMG’s 2019 report The Truth About Customer Loyalty, 86% of the surveyed participants claim they will recommend a company to a friend or family if they’re loyal to a brand.
 66% are likely to write a positive review after a good experience, and 46% will stay with the brands they are loyal to even after a bad experience.

 To engage and retain existing customers and acquire new ones, loyalty marketing efforts should be treated not as standalone campaigns but as consistent efforts fitted into a digital customer experience strategy.

-In this article, we will look at common loyalty marketing management problems and find solutions based on the best practices of SAP Customer Experience customization.
+In this article, we will look at common loyalty marketing management problems and find solutions based on the best customization practices of SAP Commerce.

 According to Deloitte’s 2019 survey Becoming an Insight-Driven Organization, 67% of the surveyed senior and executive managers say it’s inconvenient to access data in their tools and resources.
 This is quite predictable, as large volumes of disparate data come to companies from all directions.

 At the same time, privacy issues and human error complicate adoption of advanced loyalty marketing tools.
 Private health, finance, legal and accounting sectors suffer the most from data breaches, while customers consider behavior tracking that comes together with loyalty programs as the main deterrent to joining loyalty programs.